 As part of this mud-fight, we read that a “Herr Gutenberg” from Aigner & Gutenberg had previously spent two years employed as a typefounder and justifier at Rust & Co.
 In the dispute, Gutenberg claimed that ninety per cent of Rust & Co.’s matrices were electrotyped copies.
 Nevertheless, it is still conceivable that Aigner & Gutenberg could have supplied Rust & Co. with Halbfette Cursiv-Grotesque matrices before relations between these foundries broke down in such a public way.

 Robert A. Mullen suggests in his book Recasting a Craft: St. Louis Typefoundries Respond to Industrialization that the Inland Type Foundry introduced this design in 1894, which must only describe its first appearance in that city.
 Fonts In Use lists additional United States catalogs carrying this design – but none of the instances named are from before 1884.
-So I am not sure who might have had a type of this kind before 1874.
+It does not mention any (!) of the European founders who sold the typeface.

 - Brevier = 8 angloamerican pt, 7.5 Didot pt; probably the same letters cast on Petit bodies (8 Didot pt) by Austrian and German foundries.

 - Long Primer = 10 pt, 9.38 Didot; probably the same letters cast on Corpus bodies (10 Didot) by Austrian and German foundries.

 - Pica = 12 pt, 11.25 Didot; probably the same letters cast on Cicero bodies (12 Didot) by Austrian and German foundries.